HappyRay/php-di-generator/README.md

 # php-di-generator

 Generate PHP code to inject dependent classes via the constructor.

 # Usage guide

+Download the executable from the release page.

+Currently, the executable only runs on 64bit operating systems.

 Add to a PHP class PHPDoc block something like the following: